AutoZone Park

-AutoZone Park is a Minor League Baseball stadium located in downtown Memphis, Tennessee, and is home to the Memphis Redbirds of the International League and Memphis 901 FC of the USL Championship.
-The Redbirds are the Triple-A affiliate of Major League Baseball's (MLB) St. Louis Cardinals.
-In 2009, the stadium was named Minor League Ballpark of the Year by Baseball America.
+AutoZone Park is a Minor League Baseball stadium located in downtown Memphis, Tennessee, and is home to the Memphis Redbirds of the International League, the Triple-A affiliate of Major League Baseball's (MLB) St. Louis Cardinals.
+It previously hosted Memphis 901 FC of the USL Championship, the second tier of U.S. soccer, from 2019 to 2024.

 History

-Designed by Looney Ricks Kiss Architects of Memphis with Kansas City-based HOK Sport, AutoZone Park cost $80.5 million to build.
+Designed by Looney Ricks Kiss Architects of Memphis with Kansas City-based HOK Sport (now Populous), AutoZone Park cost $80.5 million to build.
 This is by far the most money ever spent on a structure dedicated to a minor league baseball team.

 AutoZone Park was built to "MLB standards", but with the absence of outfield seats or food vendors far down the foul lines, making it, for comparison purposes, a major league stadium with only the 'good' seats".
 It opened in 2000, replacing Tim McCarver Stadium.
 The stadium also hosts some games for the University of Memphis baseball team, and most notably, the annual game with Ole Miss.